tmobile/magentaA11y/_checklist-native/link.md

   - **Note:** If adding context to a generic link, ensure the visible text for the link is the first part of the label and it matches the visible text.
 For example, a link the has a visual label of “Learn more” that is not part of a paragraph may need a label with greater context in the code so it is announced by a screen reader as “Learn more about accessible controls".

 ### Role
-- Ensure screen reader users can navigate to links from the Local Context Menu and Rotor
+- Ensure screen reader users can navigate to links from the TalkBack menu
 - Role is automatically announced if a native component is used
 - When using non-native controls (custom controls), roles will need to be manually coded.